OSInside/kiwi/doc/source/concept_and_workflow/users.rst

        </users>
    </image>

-Each `user` element represents a specific user that is added or modified.
+Each `user` element represents a specific added or modified user.
 The following attributes are mandatory:

 - `name`: the UNIX username

-- `password`: The password for this user account.
-It can be provided either in cleartext form (`pwdformat="plain"`) or in `crypt`'ed form (`pwdformat="encrypted"`).
-Plain passwords are discouraged, as everyone with access to the image description would know the password.
+- `password`: The password for the user account.
+It can be provided either in clear-text form (`pwdformat="plain"`) or in encrypted form (`pwdformat="encrypted"`).
+Using lain passwords is not advisable, as anyone with access to the image description can see the password.
 It is recommended to generate a hash of your password using `openssl` as
   follows: